SourceDiver42/plyoung.github.io/pages/unirpg/unirpg.md

 The easiest and safest way to create a UnIRPG Game Scene is to use the toolbar button or from the menu: `assets -> create -> unirpg scene`.

-If yo uwould like to turn an existin gscene into a UniRPG Game Scene then simply drag the UniRPG prefab int oyour scene.
-The rpefab can be found in `Assets\UniRPG\Default Assets\Prefabs\`.
-You should remove any cameras that are presnet in the game scene since UniRPG manage [cameras](unirpg-database-cameras.html).
+If you would like to turn an existing scene into a UniRPG Game Scene then simply drag the UniRPG prefab into your scene.
+The prefab can be found in `Assets\UniRPG\Default Assets\Prefabs\`.
+You should remove any cameras that are present in the game scene since UniRPG manages [cameras](unirpg-database-cameras.html).

 All scenes that should be available to your game must appear in the UnIRPG Database, under `Main -> Project Scenes`.
 These include the interface (<abbr title="Graphical User Interface, like the Menu and HUD">GUI</abbr>) scenes, helper and UniRPG specific scenes, and the Game Scenes.
 You can add and remove Game Scenes in the editor window, further explained in the [Database][] section.